jeffpar/pcjs/tools/pc/README.md

     cd disks
     git clone https://github.com/jeffpar/pcjs-diskettes.git diskettes

+because [pc.js](pc.js) uses system files from MS-DOS diskettes (eg, [MSDOS320-DISK1](https://github.com/jeffpar/pcjs-diskettes/blob/master/pcx86/sys/dos/microsoft/3.20/MSDOS320-DISK1.json)) to build a bootable hard disk image.

 ### Historical Notes

-One early use of this utility was running a set of [80386 CPU Tests](https://github.com/jeffpar/pcjs/blob/master/software/pcx86/test/cpu/80386/test386.asm) as a custom ROM image inside an [80386 Test Machine](https://github.com/jeffpar/pcjs/blob/master/tools/pcjs/test386.json5), and then comparing the results to [output](/software/pcx86/test/cpu/80386/test386.txt) from real hardware.
+One early use of this utility was running a set of [80386 CPU Tests](https://github.com/jeffpar/pcjs/blob/master/software/pcx86/test/cpu/80386/test386.asm) as a custom ROM image inside an [80386 Test Machine](https://github.com/jeffpar/pcjs/blob/master/tools/pc/test386.json5), and then comparing the results to [output](/software/pcx86/test/cpu/80386/test386.txt) from real hardware.

 The test program ([test386.asm](/software/pcx86/test/cpu/80386/test386.asm)) was carefully designed to be built as a binary (`test386.com`) that could either be run as a DOS program *or* loaded as a ROM image.
 See [PCx86 CPU Tests](/software/pcx86/test/cpu/) for more information.